The missing (A, D, r) diagram: Introduction

-Let us first observe, since we are working with convex sets, that existence of solutions for Problems \eqref{SOP} and \eqref{SOP2} is straightforward. \begin{proposition} Let $(r,D)$ be two given parameters such that $D> 2r$.
-Problems \eqref{SOP} and \eqref{SOP2} have a solution. \end{proposition} \begin{proof} Let us deal with the minimization problem \eqref{SOP2}, the case of the maximization problem \eqref{SOP} being exactly similar.
+Let us first observe, since we are working with convex sets, that existence of solutions for Problems \eqref{SOP} and \eqref{SOP2} is almost straightforward. \begin{proposition} Let $(r,D)$ be two given parameters such that $D> 2r$.
+Problems \eqref{SOP} and \eqref{SOP2} have a solution. \end{proposition} \begin{proof} {Without loss of generality, by using an easy rescaling argument, one can deal with sets of constraints with unitary inradius, in other words $r=1$ and with diameter $D> 2$.}

+Let us deal with the minimization problem \eqref{SOP2}, the case of the maximization problem \eqref{SOP} being exactly similar.
 Let us consider a minimizing sequence $(K_{m})_{m\in \N}$.
 Since we are working with sets of diameter $D$, up to applying a well-chosen translation to each element of the sequence, on can assume that every convex set $K_{m}$ is included in a (compact) box $B$ of $\R^n$.
-Since the set of convex sets included in a given box is known to be compact for the Hausdorff distance \cite{HenrPierre}, there exists a subsequence (still denoted $(K_{m})_{m\in \N}$) converging to a convex set $K$.
-It remains to prove that the objective function (the area) is continuous with respect to the Hausdorff distance and that the diameter and inradius constraints are stable for the Hausdorff convergence. it is well-known that the volume and diameter functionals are not continuous for the Hausdorff distance.
-Nevertheless, when dealing with convex sets, the continuity property becomes true (see \cite{HenrPierre,Schneider}).
-Let us show that the inradius constraint is in some sense stable.
-Assume, without loss of generality, that $r(K_{m})=1$ for every $m\in \N$.
-By applying well-chosen translations of $K_m$, one can moreover assume that $B(0,1)\subset K_{m}$ for every $m\in \N$.
-By stability of the inclusion for the Hausdorff convergence, one gets $B(0,1)\subset K$ and $r(K)\geq 1$.
-Assume by contradiction that $r(K)>1$.
-Hence, there exists $x\in K$ and $\alpha>1$ such that $B(x,\alpha)\subset K$.
-Let us consider the closed disk $\hat B=B(x,(1+\alpha)/2$.
-By stability of the Hausdorff convergence \cite{HenrPierre}, one has $B\subset K_{m}$ whenever $m$ is large enough, which implies that $r(K_n)\geq (1+\alpha)/2$.
-We have then reached a contradiction. \end{proof}
+Since the set of convex sets included in a given box is known to be compact for the Hausdorff distance \cite{HenrPierre}, there exists a subsequence (still denoted $(K_{m})_{m\in \N}$) converging to a convex set $K$. {To conclude, we will prove that the objective function (the area) is continuous with respect to the Hausdorff distance and that the diameter and inradius constraints are stable for the Hausdorff convergence, in other words that $K$ belongs to the admissible set $\mathcal{K}^{2}_{r,D}$.
+Recall that the volume and diameter functionals are not continuous in general for the Hausdorff distance.
+Nevertheless, when dealing with convex sets, the continuity property becomes true (see \cite{HenrPierre,Schneider}). }